Williamarvin/Smart_file_org/replit.md

 # Overview

 This is a full-stack document management and search application that allows users to upload, process, and search through documents using AI-powered content analysis.
 The system extracts text from various file formats (PDF, DOCX, TXT), generates metadata and embeddings using OpenAI, and provides semantic search capabilities.
-Built with a React frontend and Express.js backend, the application offers a modern file management interface with real-time processing status updates and intelligent content discovery features.
+Built with a React frontend and Express.js backend, the application features a modern multi-page navigation system with dedicated sections for dashboard overview, file browsing, uploading, and analytics.

 # User Preferences